dart-lang/language/resources/type-system/inference.md

 when overriding a one parameter method with a method that takes a second optional parameter*).

+*Note that override inference does not provide other properties of a parameter than the type.
+E.g., it does not make a parameter `required` based on overridden declarations.
+This property must then be specified explicitly if needed.*

 ##### Instance field, getter, and setter override inference

 The inferred type of a getter, setter, or field is computed as follows.
-Note that we say that a setter overrides a getter if there is a getter of the same name in some superclass or interface (explicitly declared or induced by an instance variable declaration), and similarly for setters overriding getters, fields, etc.
+Note that we say that a setter overrides a getter if there is a getter of the same name in some superclass or interface (explicitly declared or induced by an instance variable declaration), and similarly for getters overriding setters, fields, etc.

-The return type of a getter, parameter type of a setter or type of a field which overrides/implements only a getter is inferred to be the result type of the overridden getter.
+The return type of a getter, parameter type of a setter or type of a field which overrides/implements only one or more getters is inferred to be the return type of the combined member signature of said getter in the direct superinterfaces.

-The return type of a getter, parameter type of a setter or type of a field which overrides/implements only a setter is inferred to be the parameter type of the overridden setter.
+The return type of a getter, parameter type of a setter or type of a field which overrides/implements only one or more setters is inferred to be the parameter type of the combined member signature of said setter in the direct superinterfaces.

-The return type of a getter which overrides/implements both a setter and a getter is inferred to be the result type of the overridden getter.
+The return type of a getter which overrides/implements both a setter and a getter is inferred to be the return type of the combined member signature of said getter in the direct superinterfaces.

-The parameter type of a setter which overrides/implements both a setter and a getter is inferred to be the parameter type of the overridden setter.
+The parameter type of a setter which overrides/implements both a setter and a getter is inferred to be the parameter type of the combined member signature of said setter in the direct superinterfaces.

-The type of a final field which overrides/implements both a setter and a getter is inferred to be the result type of the overridden getter.
+The type of a final field which overrides/implements both a setter and a getter is inferred to be the return type of the combined member signature of said getter in the direct superinterfaces.

-The type of a non-final field which overrides/implements both a setter and a getter is inferred to be the parameter type of the overridden setter if this type is the same as the return type of the overridden getter (if the types are not the same then inference fails with an error).
+The type of a non-final field which overrides/implements both a setter and a getter is inferred to be the parameter type of the combined member signature of said setter in the direct superinterfaces, if this type is the same as the return type of the combined member signature of said getter in the direct superinterfaces.
+If the types are not the same then inference fails with an error.

 Note that overriding a field is addressed via the implicit induced getter/setter pair (or just getter in the case of a final field).

 Note that `late` fields are inferred exactly as non-`late` fields.
 However, unlike normal fields, the initializer for a `late` field may reference `this`.

 ## Function literal return type inference.